gjohnen1/neuralhydrology/operational_harz/gefs_10d_sample/README.md

 2. Fetch the latest forecast data from the online NOAA GEFS archive.
 3. Merge and cache the data into a Zarr store located at `data/harz/zarr_cache/`.

 **Note:** If you have been provided with a pre-generated Zarr cache, you can place it directly in `data/harz/zarr_cache/`.
-In this case, the raw CSV files and online connection are not strictly required, as the model will load directly from the cache.
-However, for full reproducibility and to update forecasts, the raw data setup is recommended.
+This allows you to skip the raw `timeseries/` CSVs and the online connection. **However, the attribute CSV files (e.g., `harz_climatic_attributes.csv`) are still required** because static attributes are loaded separately from the time-series cache.

 ## Running the Example